JoelNieman/XTProject/README.md

 Installation

-The app can pulled from Github and simulated in Xcode on iPhone devices running >= iOS 8.0 in portrait more.
+The app can pulled from Github and simulated in Xcode on iPhone devices running >= iOS 8.0 in portrait mode.
 I built the app without the use of 3rd Party Libraries so there aren't any additional dependencies to worry about.

 License